Finance

 • are able to make decisions on how to finance a firm's assets (debt versus equity) and how to spend annual profits (dividend policy);

-• are able to demonstrate how to manage risk using derivatives and other financial instruments.
+• can demonstrate how to manage risk using derivatives and other financial instruments.

 Upon successful completion, the students

-• are able to communicate the elements mentioned above related to knowledge and skills;
+• can communicate the elements mentioned above related to knowledge and skills;

 • are able to use this insight on practical problems;